 A Few Things to Consider When Formulating a Social Media Strategy to Increase Education Sales

-- Usernames are remembered by social media users.
+- social media users remembers Usernames.
 Maintaining a consistent handle across all your social platforms can help you stand out.

 - Make use of your LinkedIn network to establish thought leadership and raise brand awareness.
 Share timely information and join communities that support your company’s aims and mission.